Table of Contents

 Patients with dissociative disorders very commonly have depressive symptoms.
 Major depressive disorder might present with amnesia.
-The main difference between depression-related amnesia and a dissociative disorder is that the information lost in the later is inconsistent with forgetting.
+The main difference between depression-related amnesia and a dissociative disorder is that the information lost in the latter is inconsistent with forgetting.

 Patients with dissociative personality disorder might be misdiagnosed with bipolar disorders.
 Patients with bipolar disorders have significant fluctuations in their personality and mood.
-They can present with psychosis and mania.
-However, dissociation is not present in bipolar disorders.
+They can present with psychosis and mania; however, dissociation is not present in bipolar disorders.

 Patients with dissociative personality disorder might be misdiagnosed with schizophrenia.
-It is important to understand that patients with a dissociative personality disorder do not hallucinate, do not have severe and bizarre delusions and most importantly cannot remember what they do or did when another personality takes over.
+It is important to understand that patients with a dissociative personality disorder do not hallucinate, do not have severe and bizarre delusions and, most importantly, cannot remember what they do or did when another personality takes over.

 Drug Abuse and Alcohol Intoxication

 We have explained that the risk of dissociative disorders is higher among drug addicts, but it is also important to note that patients with dissociative symptoms might be simply intoxicated.
 Alcohol intoxication can cause blackouts and memory gaps.
-Cocaine use and the use of other recreational drugs have been also linked to dissociative symptoms.
+Cocaine use and the use of other recreational drugs have also been linked to dissociative symptoms.

 Seizure’s Related Disorders

 Focal seizures with dyscognitive impairment can resemble dissociative disorders in that the patient fails to recall certain events during the seizure.
-Patients with a history of blackouts but without any other symptoms or signs suggestive of a dissociative disorder should be evaluated for the possibility of a seizure disorder.
+Patients with a history of blackouts, but without any other symptoms or signs suggestive of a dissociative disorder, should be evaluated for the possibility of a seizure disorder.

 Suicidal attempts and self-injurious behavior are common in these patients.
 70% OPD patients with dissociative disorder are reported to have suicide attempts.